 The town market is also worth your visit before departing for Meo Vac.

 From Dong Van town to Meo Vac, you have to conquer one of the four legendary passes of the northern border mountain area – Ma Pi Leng Pass with the nickname as King of all passes in Vietnam.
 This pass is famous not only because of its extreme danger but more than that; the pass is loved by its paradise-like landscape.
-Stop and admire Tu San Chasm which offers you a marvelous vision of Nho Que green river running through a narrow chasm between vertical grey cliffs.
+Stop and admire Tu San Chasm which offers you a marvellous vision of Nho Que green river running through a narrow chasm between vertical grey cliffs.
 It gets more perfect under sunlight.

-If you have time, visit some of the ethnic villages around Meo Vac and enjoy ethnic specialties before driving back to Ha Giang city.
+If you have time, visit some of the ethnic villages around Meo Vac and enjoy ethnic specialities before driving back to Ha Giang city.
 Lo Lo people village called Sang Pa A is one of few villages in Vietnam still remains its status quo long time ago.
-Lo Lo minority has many distinctive festivals with their signature performance like Spring Festival, corn harvest festival, and the most special – praying for rain festival practicing their fertility customs.
+Lo Lo minority has many distinctive festivals with their signature performance like Spring Festival, corn harvest festival, and the most special – praying for rain festival practising their fertility customs.

 Stay the night at Ha Giang city.

 Day 4: Ha Giang city – Hanoi

 You should start your journey to Ha Noi as soon as possible to have more time to rest.